Publications

 In this demonstration, we present a hardware/software co-design methodology for Convolutional Neural Networks, where the classification section is managed through Resistive RAMs (RRAMs).
 To this aim, RRAM arrays are mounted onto the ArC TWO instrumentation board, which is interfaced to a laptop.
 A software Python front-end executes convolutional layers for feature extraction, generates stimuli for RRAMs, and controls the instrumentation board.
 As a proof of concept, handwritten digits classification is exhibited.

-Dr. Cristian Sestito (He/Him) Prof. Themis Prodromakis
+Dr. Cristian Sestito Prof. Themis Prodromakis

 June 2025